commercetools/commercetools-dotnet-core-sdk/README.md

         public LocalizedString Name { get; set; }
     }
 ```
-Please notice that, you have to add the Endpoint attribute above the main domain model, make it inherit from Resource class, and make the draft model implement IDraft interface.
+Note that you have to add the Endpoint attribute **above** the main domain model.
+The Endpoint attribute then must inherit from the `Resource` class, and the draft model should implement the `IDraft` interface.

-After this you can use them in different commands like this:
+After this you can use the custom services in different commands as follows:

 ```c#
  var storeDraft = new StoreDraft